TiaMcDowell/CurseOfStrahdNotes/docs/notes/Locations/Winery.md

 # Winery
 on map
-[[Vasili von holt]] often buys wine from the vasani that comes from there
+[[Vasili von holt]] often buys wine from the vasani that comes from there.